Mechanical Timer Vs. Digital Timer: Which is Best For You?

 The types of digital timer switches are as follows:

-• Metre Timers: Utilised in situations where the running time of factory machinery is tracked or the elapsed process time is displayed.
+Utilised in situations where the running time of factory machinery is tracked or the elapsed process time is displayed.
+These are ideal when measuring usage patterns is critical.

-• Delay-on Timers: An input signal energises the output, and after a certain time, the output is energised again.
+An input signal energises the output, and after a certain time, the output is energised again.
+These timers are commonly used in HVAC systems and lighting control.

-• Delay-off Timers: The experiment starts upon cutting power; de-energising is done after a specific time has lapsed.
+The experiment starts upon cutting power; de-energising is done after a specific time has lapsed.
+They are useful in cases where a delay is required after a trigger.

-• Interval Delay Timers: They are switched on the power connection immediately and off after the specified period.
+They are switched on the power connection immediately and off after the specified period.
+These are suited for cyclic processes in both domestic and industrial settings.

 Advantages of Digital Timer Switches